 1. Language assistance:

 You need not have to write ‘java’ to use Java.
-You can avail all the advantages of the portable JVM runtime but writing away in the acquainted environments of python or ruby.
+You can avail of all the advantages of the portable JVM runtime but write away in the acquainted environments of python or ruby.
 The process can be quicker too.
 The newer languages are aimed at contemporary programmings like Scala, Groovy or Clojure.
+You can Download Java For Windows 10.

 Must Read: Try Fandor App To Get Movies On your mobile